 Consider the example below –

 |Items||Service Company A||Manufacturing Company B|

-Both, the companies have equal EBITDA while company’s A EBIT is $20 billion but company’s B EBIT is merely $0 billion.
+Both the companies have equal EBITDA while the company’s EBIT is $20 billion, but the company’s B EBIT is a mere $0 billion.

 EBIT vs EBITDA of Exxon (Capital Intensive Firm)

 Now let us compare the above graph with that Exxon.
 Exxon is an Oil & Gas company (highly capital intensive firm).
 As expected, we note that the difference between EBIT Margin and EBITDA marginEBITDA MarginEBITDA Margin is an operating profitability ratio that helps all stakeholders of the company get a clear picture of the company's operating profitability and cash flow position.
 It is calculated by dividing the company's earnings before interest, taxes, depreciation, and amortization (EBITDA) by its net revenue.
 EBITDA Margin = EBITDA / Net Sales is very high – approximately 8.42% (13.00% – 4.58%).
 This is because of heavy investments in Property Plant and EquipmentProperty Plant And EquipmentProperty plant and equipment (PP&E) refers to the fixed tangible assets used in business operations by the company for an extended period or many years.
 Such non-current assets are not purchased frequently, neither these are readily convertible into cash. that leads to high depreciation and amortization figures.